paramientos/larasplitter/README.md

 		$this->app->register("\App\Providers\\$className");
 	}
 ```
-Each separate api file is mapped to a provider and registered in the system in this way.
+Each separate route file is mapped to a provider and registered in the system in this way.

 ## Changelog